eltrino/diamantedesk-documentation/user-guide/tickets.md

 2. Create a new ticket.
 To get the detailed instructions on how to create ticket via the portal, please refer to [this section](#create-a-new-ticket).
 3. Once the ticket is submitted, the screen with ticket description and editing options is opened.
 At the right side of this screen in the **Watchers** section click **Add Watcher** to add a person or several people who will be able to control the ticket workflow.
 ![Create ticket](img/ticket_submitted.png)
-4. The **Add Watcher** screen opens.
+4. The **Add Watcher** pop-up opens.
 Specify the email of a person you would like to make a watcher for this ticket and click **Add**.
-If this email has been previously registered in DiamanteDesk, the system will automatically define this user and will add the person's first an last name to the list of watchers.
-If no matching account has been found a new DiamanteDesk customer is created.
+If this email has been previously registered in DiamanteDesk, the system will recognize this user and add person's first an last name to the list of watchers.
+If no matching account has been found, a new [customer](customers.html) is created.
 ![Create ticket](img/add_watcher_portal.png)
 5. An email confirmation is sent to a person whose email was provided at the **Add Watcher** screen, notifying him on the new role granted.

-* **By the Admin User via Admin Panel**
+* **By Admins via Admin Panel**

-Admin user can add or remove certain users from the list of ticket watchers if this administrator has the corresponding edit permissions.
-To follow the changes made in a certain ticket or add other customers/administrators to the list of watchers, admin user should perform the following steps:
+Admin user can add or remove certain users from the list of ticket watchers if he has respective edit permissions.
+To follow the changes made in a certain ticket or add other customers/administrators to the list of Watchers, Admin should perform the following steps:

-1. Log into the DiamanteDesk admin panel.
+1. Log into the DiamanteDesk Admin panel.
-2. Open the required ticket either at _Desk > Branches > select a branch_ or at _Desk > Tickets_.
+2. Open the required ticket.
 3. To to be aware of the changes made to the ticket, click **Watch** on the option panel at the top of the screen.
 ![Create ticket](img/add_watcher_admin.png)
-To add another person to the **Watchers** list, click **Add Watcher** on the option panel.
+4. To add another person to the **Watchers** list, click **Add Watcher** on the option panel.
 The **Add Watcher** screen opens.
 Enter the name of a required user or click a list button and select a user from the list of available users.